MIC-DKFZ/generalized_yolov5/evaluations/Node21/README.md

 In Figure 14 the general development in terms of mAP performance during training for each run over multiple learning rates is shown.
 Figure 15 depicts the same runs grouped by natural and non-natural intensity scale.
 Both groups have a high variance throughout training, which is to be expected as every run uses a different learning rate.
-This confirms the conclusions from the learning rate evaluation, that the learning rate has a significant impact, also for the non-natural intensity scale.
+This confirms the conclusions from the learning rate experiments, that the learning rate has a significant impact, also for the non-natural intensity scale.
 This is to be expected, but still worth to note.

 In Figure 16 the final mAP results are shown.